tungtose/sickle_ui/README.md

 Refer to [Style builder](#style-builder) for how this works in detail.

 > [!CAUTION]
-> All subsequent calls to `style_builder` will be applied to the target.
-You can `reset_target` on the builder
+> Once a target is set all subsequent calls to `style_builder` will be applied to the target.
-> to swap to the main widget again, but it is more readable to have each target in a single chain / group.
+> You can `reset_target` on the builder to swap to the main widget again, but it is more readable
+> to have each target in a single chain / group.

 ### That's it?